goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 ## Minimum Viable Execution

-Below I want to outline the list of Diet, Exercise, Mental Health and Personal Automation tactics I'm implementing until at least Januart 5 2024.
+Below I want to outline the list of Diet, Exercise, Mental Health and Personal Automation tactics I'm implementing until at least January 5 2024.

-This post is meant to be an addendum to my previous post "Fire Yourself" where I zone in specifically on Personal Automation tactics.
+This post is meant to be an addendum to my previous post ["Fire Yourself"](https://goodalexander.com/2023/07/02/firing-myself/) where I zone in specifically on Personal Automation tactics.
+That post, in a nutshell, talked about how to use AI tools like GPT4 to make better regular decisions with less energy.

 My objective outlining this protocol is:
 1. Creating a blueprint for strict adherence and being clear around my goals
-2. Creating a valuable company with a strong constraint of health
+2. Creating a valuable company while maintaining world class health

 The last time I made a start-up - I want to say *it* destroyed my physical and mental health.
 But the closer-to-truth statement is that *I* destroyed my physical and mental health because I did not have a process in place.

 I believe it's important to execute professionally (with a constraint of health) in the near term because:
 1. I believe we're at an epochal moment in terms of bringing consciousness into the world via Artificial Intelligence
 2. Extremely valuable companies can be built in this time with strong network effects because of compounding effects of training, data collection, and other factors
 3. There are likely going to be breakthroughs regarding human biology that will be accessible to early adopters who show they're capable of executing in the AI era while respecting /building their biological capability

+To be clear these are my personal views, and the plan below is my personalized/ adapted roadmap to achieving my goals.
+Please consult relevant professionals before copying any of this.
+I cover ideal diet, exercise, mental health/wellness, personal automation and compliance tactics.

 ## Diet

 I am ripping off and modifying Bryan Johnson’s  diet with the inclusion of dairy and ramping caffeine a bit via matcha powder.
 Why?
 It works.
 It’s been in production for 3 months now and I’m happy with the results - body fat is moving down, strength and speed are at highs, and I’m not hungry despite calorie restriction (I do 2050 daily) and cutting my caffeine from 800+ mg / day to below 100.

+(note: Bryan Johnson is an internet entrepreneur who drastically overhauled his health and diet with the Blueprint Protocol he created)

 ### Morning shake:
 * 8 oz water